syncfusion-content/maui-docs/MAUI/ImageEditor/Crop.md

 ## Entering the cropping area manually

-To manually enter the cropping area use the `Crop(Rect rect)` method.
-It can be done by simply define a rectangle and pass it to the `Crop` method.
+To manually enter the cropping area, use the `Crop(Rect rect)` method.
+It can be done by simply defining a rectangle and passing it to the `Crop` method.
 If the `isEllipse` parameter is set to true, it will perform an elliptical crop.
-The default value of `isEllipse` parameter is `false`.
+The default value of the `isEllipse` parameter is `false`.

 {% highlight C# %}